urbancamo/urbancamo.github.io/adif-processor/adif-fields-and-types.md

 Each value is checked against the corresponding `ADIF Type`.
 The types, including any restrictions, as shown in the second table.

+**NOTE:** For list types, such as POTA_REF, ensure that references are listed as comma-separated without any spaces, for example: `<POTA_REF: EA-2120,EA-0825,EA-0050>`.

 ## ADIF Fields

 | ADIF Field                 | ADIF Type                                        |